-Glenveagh Properties chief executive Justin Bickle is to resign from the homebuilder with immediate effect.
+Glenveagh Properties chief executive Justin Bickle is to resign from the homebuilder with immediate effect as he is returning to live in the UK, the company announced on Friday.

 Mr Bickle informed the board that he is also stepping down as director effective immediately.
 Mr Bickle has spent much of the past decade working or living in Dublin.